tapdata/tapdata-docs/docs/introduction/change-data-capture-mechanism.md

 * Q: If my data source supports CDC, how do I choose the CDC collection method?

   A: To maximize compatibility and collection performance, Tapdata supports the following CDC collection methods:
-  * **Log-Based CDC**: The default collection method, supported by most databases.
+  * **Database Log API**: The default collection method, supported by most databases.
 If permission restrictions prevent log access or for certain SaaS data sources, choose the **Field Polling** method.
-  * **Raw Log-Based CDC**: Currently supported only for Oracle data sources.
+  * **Database Log File**: Currently supported only for Oracle and Db2 data sources.
   * **Field Polling**: Set the incremental synchronization method for the source node in Tapdata when [configuring the data transformation task](../user-guide/data-pipeline/data-development/create-task.md).